Samos sailing holidays

 It is geographically separated from Asia Minor by the Samos Strait which is just over one nautical mile wide.

-Samos belongs to the Eastern Sporades (sometimes referred to as the Southern Sporades) together with the equally beautiful islands of Chios, Lesbos, Ikaria and Limnos.
+Samos belongs officially not to the Dodecanese, but to the Eastern Sporades (sometimes referred to as the Southern Sporades) together with the equally beautiful islands of Chios, Lesbos, Ikaria and Limnos.

 The Pithagorion marina lies further east.

 There can be violent gusts near the south - leeward - coast.

 In the Samos Strait expect currents of 1-3 knots setting towards the east-south-east.

 History of Samos

 The island - once the home of the famous philosopher and mathematician Pythagoras - has a rich history: